UX Research & Design

 Pouya Rezazadeh Kalehbasti

-I set out to evaluate how users view and interact with the gamified tree avatar central to Greency and its ability to support behavior change in its users.
-Through a UX research process, I uncovered critical engagement gaps and developed a user onboarding strategy that supports user engagement through empathy and relationship with the user’s Greency tree.
+In working with the Greency team and understanding their product vision and business goals, I set out to evaluate how users view and interact with the gamified tree avatar central to Greency and to assess its ability to support behavior change in its users.

 UX RESEARCH OBJECTIVES